Science & Research

 See Laboratory Manual Volume II Section 2, ORA.LAB 5.10 Reporting Laboratory Data.
 This procedure defines the process for reporting analytical findings.

-Report Microbiological results in sample summary in FACTS as indicated below:
+Report Microbiological results in sample summary as indicated below:

 - Salmonella – No Salmonella spp. was detected in two composities analyzed.